webrecorder/browsertrix/docs/develop/local-dev-setup.md

 ## Local Dev Configuration

-The local deployment guide deploys Browsertrix Cloud with latest released images.
+The local deployment guide explains how to deploy Browsertrix Cloud with latest published images.

 However, if you are developing locally, you will need to use your local images instead.

 We recommend the following setup: